Why Trust OMD?

 What career outcomes can I expect – will an MBA in Strategy advance my career?

-For professionals already in business, the MBA can accelerate advancement – such as moving from an analyst to a strategy manager, or from middle management to a director or VP role.
+For professionals already in business, the MBA can accelerate advancement, such as moving from an analyst to a strategy manager, or from middle management to a director or VP role.

-Keep in mind that outcomes also depend on your pre-MBA experience and how you leverage the program’s resources — such as internships, networking, and career services.
-But overall, employers value the strategic mindset you develop.
-In a businesses environment defined by uncertainty and competition, and MBA in Strategy can be a true career catalyst, giving you the confidence and credentials to lead and make high-impact decisions.
+Keep in mind that outcomes also depend on your pre-MBA experience and how you leverage the program’s resources, such as internships, networking, and career services.
+However, employers value the strategic mindset you develop.

 Career Paths with a Strategy MBA